emmanr/personal-typescript-guide/README.md

 // Typescript will give us an error that carMakers array only accept's string
 ```

-Can get help with map, forEach, reduce function by suggesting properties or method for specific `type`
+<p>:grey_exclamation: Can get help with map, forEach, reduce and other same functions by suggesting properties or method for specific type</p>

 ```typescript
 const carMakers = ['ford', 'toyota', 'honda']; // string